Team-Sunergy/Furry-Palm-Tree/LOG.md

 ### Fri.
 1/19/2018
 Made program slightly easier to debug:
 - the variable `FILENAME` lets you specify the source of test data
-- Created `ASC 2016(2).kml` with only 17 data entrys to simplify testing
+- Created `ASC 2016(2).kml` with only 17 data entry's to simplify testing
 - Program downloads 25,991 Blocks of PolyLine data each block is 67.6kB in size
 	- need to find if there is a way to download less data for each PolyLine Possibly change 5 in `polyline.encode(block, 5)` to a lower value